catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 .. image:: assets/project_dropdown.png

-The Catalyst Cloud provides an isolated and multi-tenanted approach to creating workspaces.
+The Sky TV provides an isolated and multi-tenanted approach to creating workspaces.
 These workspaces are typically referred to as a ``project`` but for historical reasons you may also see them referred to as a ``tenant`` or a ``tenancy``.